materialsintelligence/propnet/README.md

 A 'property' refers to a property of a material, such as its lattice parameter, band gap or bulk modulus.

-In Propnet, properties are rigorously defined to ensure consistent intepretations between different models, and this crucially includes explicit units and uncertainties.
+In Propnet, properties are rigorously defined to ensure consistent interpretations between different models, and this crucially includes explicit units and uncertainties.
 Where uncertainties are unknown, we apply rule-of-thumb uncertainties derived from statistical analysis of similar data to give a first-approximation of our confidence in a property.

 In terms of implementation, a `Property` provides information on the property itself (e.g. lattice parameter has units of length), and a `PropertyInstance` is an object that combines a `Property` with a value (e.g. 5Å), a reference for where the property came from, and edges to the materials it is associated with.